thlorenz/browserify-swap/README.md

 </dt>
 <dd>
 <div class="description">
-<p>Looks up swaps specified for the given file in the environment specified via <code>BROWSERIFYSWAP_ENV</code>
+<p>Looks up browserify_swap configuratios specified for the given file in the environment specified via <code>BROWSERIFYSWAP_ENV</code>.</p>
-If found the file content is replaced with a require statement to the file to swap in for the original.
+<p>If found the file content is replaced with a require statement to the file to swap in for the original.
 Otherwise the file's content is just piped through.</p>
 </div>
 <h5>Parameters:</h5>